We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Bitcoin transactions sent via the layer-2 Lightning Network can be processed significantly quicker than the original blockchain.
 The Lightning Network started development in 2015 and acts as a layer-2 scaling solution for Bitcoin.
 By taking transactions off the main Bitcoin blockchain and processing them within independent “payment channels”, BTC lightning transactions can be settled in under a minute – often completed within fractions of a second.

-Developed by Lightning Labs, the Lightning Network has been slow to integrate, however, the network is now frequently utilized by companies that wish to leverage Bitcoin’s security and decentralization while enjoying real-world transactional speeds.
+Developed by Lightning Labs, the Lightning Network has been slow to integrate.
+However, it is now frequently utilized by companies that wish to leverage Bitcoin’s security and decentralization while enjoying real-world transactional speeds.

 8. Solana (SOL)